walknuts/southportapartments/pages/9-stuff.md

 ### NCC applicability

-Southport's buildings are Class 2, so the applicable NCC volumes are Volume 1 (formerly the Building Code of Australia) and Volume 3 (for plumbing).
+Southport's buildings are Class 2, so the applicable NCC volumes are:

+- Volume 1 (formerly the Building Code of Australia)
+- Volume 3 (for plumbing).

 ## DEFINITIONS